Constructed wetland: Types and design considerations

-The former types are placed in a basin with a substrate to provide a surface area upon which large amounts of waste degrading biofilms form, while the latter relies on a flooded treatment basin upon which aquatic plants are held in flotation till they develop a thick mat of roots and rhizomes upon which biofilms form.
-In most cases, the bottom is lined with either a polymer geomembrane, concrete or clay (when there is appropriate clay type) in order to protect the water table and surrounding grounds.
-The substrate can be either gravel—generally limestone or pumice/volcanic rock, depending on local availability, sand or a mixture of various sizes of media (for vertical flow constructed wetlands).
+The former types are placed in a basin with a substrate to provide a surface area upon which large amounts of waste degrading biofilms form, while the latter relies on a flooded treatment basin upon which aquatic plants are held in flotation until they develop a thick mat of roots and rhizomes upon which biofilms form.
+In most cases, the bottom is lined with either a polymer geomembrane, concrete, or clay (when there is appropriate clay type) in order to protect the water table and surrounding grounds.
+The substrate can be either gravel—generally limestone or pumice/volcanic rock, depending on local availability, sand, or a mixture of various sizes of media (for vertical flow constructed wetlands).

 Constructed wetlands can be used after a septic tank for primary treatment (or other types of systems) in order to separate the solids from the liquid effluent.
 Some constructed wetland designs however do not use upfront primary treatment.